ipdata/python/README.md

 This is a Python client and command line interface (CLI) for the [ipdata.co](https://ipdata.co) IP Geolocation API. ipdata offers a fast, highly-available API to enrich IP Addresses with Location, Company, Threat Intelligence and numerous other data attributes.

 Note you need an API Key to access the API.
-To get a key on the 1500 requests a day free tier, sign up at https://ipdata.co/registration.html.
-If you need higher volume, sign up for your preferred plan at https://ipdata.co/pricing.html.
+To get a key on the 1500 requests a day free tier, [Sign up here](https://ipdata.co/sign-up.html) .
+If you need higher volume then [Sign up for a paid plan](https://ipdata.co/pricing.html).

-Visit our [Documentation](https://docs.ipdata.co/) for more information.
+Visit our [Documentation](https://docs.ipdata.co/) for more examples and tutorials.

 ## Installation

 ```
-pip3 install ipdata
+pip install ipdata
 ```

-## Usage
+## Library Usage

 ### Looking Up the Calling IP Address